 Secure Sockets Layer (SSL) Virtual Private Network (VPN) provides secure remote access from a device to restricted/private resources across a public network.
-Virginia Tech's SSL VPN service referred to as Remote Access VPN is a subscription service that allows you to access Virginia Tech resources remotely across the globe.
+Virginia Tech's SSL VPN service referred to as Remote Access VPN is a subscription service that allows a user to access Virginia Tech resources remotely across the globe.
 This service does not provide any end-to-end encryption, but does encrypt the traffic between your device and the VPN device.

 It is common when you are connected to All Traffic over SSL VPN, since all your traffic is routed through campus which introduces latency.